 From time to time, you may need to request an eBay shipping label refund.
-This could be from a variety of reasons from printer problems to an eBay buyer moved and forgot to update their address.
+This could be for a variety of reasons, from printer problems to an eBay buyer moving and forgetting to update their address.
 Here’s a tutorial on how to request an eBay shipping label refund.

-If you’re pretty savvy on eBay, just go to My eBay > Orders > Shipping Labels, then click on Void.
-Otherwise, read on for a step by step tutorial with screenshots and a more detailed walkthrough.
+If you’re already a savvy eBay seller, just go to My eBay > Orders > Shipping Labels, then click on Void.
+Otherwise, read on for a step-by-step tutorial with screenshots and a more detailed walkthrough.

 How To Refund eBay Shipping Label